Traveling to/from Japan During COVID-19

 When planning your visit to Japan, we encourage you to consider the following:

 1 / Entering Japan: as discussed above, many countries are subject to an entry ban at this time.
+A limited number of foreign nationals – long-term residents of Japan and short-term business travelers from certain countries – are able to travel so long as they meet and follow specified requirements.
 Prior to booking your visit to Japan, ensure that you will be permitted entry by checking the status on your passport on the Ministry of Foreign Affairs website (included above).

 2 / Quarantine: use the same link to check whether you will be required to undergo quarantine upon arrival.
 In addition, also check the re-entry requirements to your own country to confirm whether you will be required to undergo quarantine upon your return from Japan.